A Brief History of Women’s History Month

 To learn more about Jerrie Mock, check out the book by author Taylor Phillips, Racing to Greet the Sun: Jerrie Mock and Joan Merriam Smith Duel to Become the First Woman to Fly Solo.

 A highly decorated actress, Cheryl Hines’ most notable role has been playing opposite Larry David in the HBO series Curb Your Enthusiasm.
 The American actress and director grew up in Tallahassee and participated in the Young Actors Theatre throughout her high school career.
 She attended Tallahassee Community College and Florida State University.

-While Hines is most notable for her film roles, what many may not know is her work advocating for individuals with cerebral palsy.
+While Hines is most notable for her film roles, she has also dedicated countless charitable hours advocating for individuals with cerebral palsy.
 Her nephew, Michael, was born with cerebral palsy, which brought out the serious side of Cheryl Hines.
-She has done extraordinary work to protect the 10,000 children born with cerebral palsy every year.
-The United Cerebral Palsy organization works closely with Cheryl Hines.
+She has done extensive volunteer work with The United Cerebral Palsy organization to help the 10,000 children born with cerebral palsy every year.
 She even spoke to Congress on their behalf to protect the healthcare system that supports individuals and their families.

 Anika Noni Rose

 Tony award-winner Anika Noni Rose is widely known for her acting skills.
 Best known for her roles in The Princess and the Frog, Dreamgirls, and A Raisin in the Sun, her talent is inspiring.
 Anika Noni Rose attended Florida A&M University in Tallahassee, Florida.
 There she nurtured her singing, acting, and performing talents and pursued a career in the film industry.

 Breaking barriers in the entertainment industry, in 2009, Anika Noni Rose voiced Princess Tiana in Disney’s The Princess and the Frog, which is the franchise’s first African American princess.
 Anika Noni Rose was named a Disney Legend in 2011.